Grant Management System

 Please note that late and incomplete applications will not be considered, and no exceptions will be made.
 Funding guidelines can be downloaded from www.nac.org.za.

-For more information, contact info@nac.org.za or call 011 010 8886
+For more information, contact info@nac.org.za or call 011 010 8886.

 The NAC reserves the right to allocate funds according to its priorities.
 No applicant is automatically entitled to funding.
 All funding is at the discretion of the NAC.
+ADVISORY PANEL MEMBERS AND COUNCIL MEMBERS OF THE NAC ARE NOT ELIGEBLE FOR FUNDING DURING THEIR TERM OF OFFICE

-Disclaimer: All applicants who failed to comply with the NAC funding guidelines for this call will receive their Non-Compliance Decline Letters before the official outcomes date to allow them to solicit other funding opportunities.
+All applicants who failed to comply with the NAC funding guidelines for this call will receive their Non-Compliance Decline Letters before the official outcomes date to allow them to solicit other funding opportunities.

 The letter will not contain the specific reason for the decline.
 The letter will however contain contact details of the relevant Arts Development Officers to assist in providing specific reasons for the decline.

 Applicants who will require a specific reason for their Non-Compliance Decline Letters are thus requested to contact the Arts Development Officer who will be cited in the letter to assist them with detailed reasons for the decline of their application.
-In addition, the NAC will also publish a spreadsheet containing the project numbers and specific reasons for each Non-Compliance Decline Letter issued.